ntsd/ntsd.github.io-old/_posts/2020-3-11-build-a-static-website-with-gatsby.md

 ---
 layout: post
-title:  "Build a static website with Gatsby"
+title:  "Build a static website with Gatsby and TypeScript"
 date:   2020-3-11 12:30:54
 subtitle: "A complete guide to build a high-performance static website with Gatsby and get 100% score on Google Lighthouse"
 author: "ntsd"